Cops Smash Window, Seize Gun Loaded With High-Capacity Mag From Wanted Man In Bergen County: PD

 The situation escalated, and officers forcibly entered the vehicle by breaking the driver’s side window with a spring-loaded punch tool, Pozo said.
 Cabrera was safely removed from the vehicle and taken into custody.

-Officer Daniel Fedor discovered a loaded Taurus G2 handgun with a large-capacity magazine containing hollow-nose ammunition, police said.
+Officer Daniel Fedor discovered a loaded Taurus G2 handgun with a large-capacity magazine containing hollow-point ammunition, police said.
 Suspected heroin was also found inside the vehicle, Pozo noted.

 As officers attempted to secure Cabrera in a patrol vehicle, he spat blood at one of them, leading to additional charges.